Chapter 10 : Exploding Snap

 I try to form a coherent explanation.
 But my mind is in a state of shock that this moment is even happening.

 “You made it seem, at the Shack party, like you…wanted me.”
 I start hesitantly, not meeting his gaze.
 “And then…” My voice is slow, and tangled.
 I can’t seem to achieve rationality.

 “Then what?”
 He interrupts impatiently.

-“You go and snog other girls as if…” I can feel my throat swelling up.
+“You go and snog other girl as if…” I can feel my throat swelling up.
 Why was this so damned difficult to say?
 This isn’t coming out right.

-“As if you don’t care about me….as if I don’t matter.”
+“…as if you don’t care about me….as if I don’t matter.”
 I mutter pathetically.
-Not exactly the angle I would had planned for.
+Not exactly the angle I would have planned for.